 Electronic resources: terms and conditions of use

-Terms and conditions are attached to the use of licensed electronic resources provided by the Library.
+Terms and conditions to the use of licensed electronic resources provided by the Library.

 Erasmus University Library supports the research, teaching and learning needs of all EUR students, faculty, and staff by providing access to a wide range of electronic resources.
-These resources include research databases, e-journals, e-books, and other electronic resources.
+These resources include research databases, e-journals, e-books, and other licensed digital resources.

 Access to, and use of, these resources is governed by copyright law and license agreements negotiated between the Library and publishers.

-When using any of the electronic resources offered by the Library, our users are expected to comply with the general terms and conditions outlined in the policy below.
-In addition, always check the terms and conditions listed on the website of the specific electronic resource, as other terms and conditions may apply.
+When using any of the electronic resources offered by the Library, users are expected to comply with the general terms and conditions set out below.
+In addition, always check the terms and conditions of the specific electronic resource, as additional or different conditions may apply.

-Please be aware that violation of the terms and conditions and/or misuse of licensed electronic resources may result in personal liability.
-In addition, it may result in suspension or termination of access for the individual or the entire EUR community.
+Please be aware that misuse of licensed electronic resources may result in disciplinary or administrative measures by Erasmus University and may expose users to legal consequences under applicable law.
+Misuse may also result in suspension or termination of access for the individual user or, in serious cases, for the EUR community as a whole.

 In general, authorized users are allowed to:

-• download, save, or print copies of individual articles or parts of books.
-These are for personal use only, for the purposes of research, teaching, or private study;
+• download, save, or print copies of individual articles or parts of books for personal use only in connection with research, teaching, or private study;

 • share individual articles or parts of books with other EUR students, faculty, or staff;

-• include links to licensed resources on websites (like Canvas).
+• include links to licensed resources on websites or learning environments such as Canvas.

 In general, authorized users are not allowed to: